THE BEST ITALIAN LANDMARKS FOR YOUR BUCKET LIST!

 Once the prosperous seaport for Ancient Rome, Ostia Antica developed into a thriving and important city and was home to 80,000 people at the height of its prosperity.
 However, its fortunes started to decline in the 4th Century AD and the city was abandoned by the 10th Century.

-Visit Ostia Antica for the opportunity to walk amongst spectacular archaeology that opens a window into what everyday life was like at the height of the Roman Empire.
+Visit Ostia Antica for the opportunity to walk amongst spectacular archaeology with a local archaeologist, that opens a window into what everyday life was like at the height of the Roman Empire.

 There are houses, apartments, temples, bars, public baths, workshops, stores, and – of course – latrines.
 Ostia Antica is not a huge site but you should allow two hours to see the highlights.